RNNIDS: Enhancing Network Intrusion Detection Systems through Deep Learning: Results and Discussion

-\textbf{Experiment~1:} As explained above, this experiment is designed to verify if integrating new, synthetic signatures into the database of the Bro can improve its performance.
-For this purpose, we select the worm Code-Red that can be tracked by the Bro.
+\textbf{Experiment~1:} As explained above, this experiment is designed to verify if integrating new, synthetic signatures into the database of Bro can improve its performance.
+For this purpose, we select the worm Code-Red that can be tracked by Bro.
 This worm exploits the buffer-overflow vulnerability to gain full system level access to its victim~\cite{moore2002code}.
-The signature associated with this worm is further available and can be used to generate a new synthetic signature for Code-Red.
-Additionally, we generate mutants of the Code-Red worm, fed to the Bro to see how many of them can be detected by that, see Step~1 in Figure~\ref{fig:experiment1}.
-Note that the results of our experiments presented in Section~\ref{sec:res_worm_sim} enable us to ensure that the mutants generated by applying the RNN are sufficiently different from the original Code-Red worm.
-At the first stage, we apply the Bro detector against solely the benign traffic to calculate the FP that equals 2.2\%.
-Afterwards, the worms are given to the Bro, whose database is extended by adding the synthetic signature.
+The signature associated with this worm is further available and can be used to generate a new synthetic signature for Code-Red. \newversion{ For this experiment, RNN is employed in two different steps and settings (see Figure~\ref{fig:experiment1}): \begin{itemize} \item Step 1: it is used to generate mutants of the worm from given examples of that.
+This step attempts to reflect how a new mutant can be generated by an attacker.
+Note that the results of our experiments presented in Section~\ref{sec:res_worm_sim} enable us to ensure that the mutants generated in Step~1 are sufficiently different from the original Code-Red worm. \item Step 2: given the \emph{signatures} of the worm available in the Bro database, a new version of these signatures is generated by the RNN.
+Note that this step is independent of Step~1. \end{itemize} After taking these steps, it is examined if the performance of Bro can be improved in terms of detecting new worms generated in Step~1, when the database of that contains the signature generated in Step~2. } In this regard, at the first stage, we apply Bro detector against solely the benign traffic to calculate the FP that equals 2.2\%.
+Afterwards, the worms are given to Bro, whose database is extended by adding the synthetic signature.
 As a result, in this case, all the mutants of the Code-Red are detected ($FN=0$), whereas, without the synthetic signature, $FN=16.67\%$.
 Moreover, we do not observe any change in the FP.